Code-Parrot-ai/10x-frontend-developer/intermediate/createBrowserRouter.md

 ## What is Routing?
 Why Do We Need It?

 Routing is how you navigate in a web application.
 It allows you to map URL paths to specific components, enabling users to access various parts of your app without needing to reload the page.
-Routing is essential because it provides a seamless user experience, making your application feel more like a traditional desktop app.
+Routing is important because it ensures a seamless user experience, making your app feel similar to a desktop application.
 It helps in organizing and managing different views, maintaining a clean and efficient codebase, and enabling features like deep linking and dynamic content loading.

 ## The Good Ol' Days of `Switch`